safmode/OSProject/README.md

     __Connecting both containers__

     __1. We have to create a bridge network, to connect both containers.
-We use the below command.__
+We use the below command:__
     ```bash
     @safmode ➜ /workspaces/OSProject/nodejs-app (main) $ docker network create mybridge
     ```